aws/aws-eks-best-practices/content/karpenter/index.md

 ## Karpenter

 Karpenter is an open-source cluster autoscaler that automatically provisions new nodes in response to unschedulable pods.
 Karpenter evaluates the aggregate resource requirements of the pending pods and chooses the optimal instance type to run them.
 It will automatically scale-in or terminate instances that don’t have any non-daemonset pods to reduce waste.
+It also supports a consolidation feature which will actively move pods around and either delete or replace nodes with cheaper versions to reduce cluster cost.

 **Reasons to use Karpenter**

 Before the launch of Karpenter, Kubernetes users relied primarily on [Amazon EC2 Auto Scaling groups](https://docs.aws.amazon.com/autoscaling/ec2/userguide/AutoScalingGroup.html) and the [Kubernetes Cluster Autoscaler](https://github.com/kubernetes/autoscaler/tree/master/cluster-autoscaler) (CAS) to dynamically adjust the compute capacity of their clusters.
 With Karpenter, you don’t need to create dozens of node groups to achieve the flexibility and diversity you get with Karpenter.
-Moreover, Karpenter is not tightly coupled to Kubernetes versions (as CAS is) and doesn’t require you to jump between AWS and Kubernetes APIs.
+Moreover, Karpenter is not as tightly coupled to Kubernetes versions (as CAS is) and doesn’t require you to jump between AWS and Kubernetes APIs.

 Karpenter consolidates instance orchestration responsibilities within a single system, which is simpler, more stable and cluster-aware.
 Karpenter was designed to overcome some of the challenges presented by Cluster Autoscaler by providing simplified ways to: